snap-stanford/snap-python/doc/source/reference/composite.rst

         Returns a bool indicating whether there is a key in the hash table with id *KeyId*.

-     .. describe:: GetDat(Key)

-        Returns the value in the hash table that *Key* maps to.

      .. describe:: FFirstKeyId()

         Returns 1 less than the smallest key id.